Chemical engineering undergrad's on-campus locomotive hopes to inspire engineering creativity

 Student displaying locomotive skateboard, kneeling behind it, engineering fountain in background

 Ramon Pardo, a student in chemical engineering, initially rode his mini locomotive in 2020.
-But it's been through iterations since then, and the journey has been fueled in part by the Electric Vechicle Club and the Purdue Railroad Club.
+But it's been through iterations since then, and the journey has been fueled in part by the Electric Vehicle Club and the Purdue Railroad Club.
 (Photo: Yash Trivedi)

 Skateboards, bicycles, scooters and roller blades are common sights at Purdue University.
 Traversing campus in a timely manner requires a pair of wheels — and a little creativity — for the longer treks.
 Clacking through the engineering mall alongside the skateboards, scooters and roller blades is a motor-powered and accurate-to-scale blue, gold, green and black mini freight train.